Hibiscus Tacos (Tacos de Flor de Jamaica)

 Ingredients

-• 2 cups hibiscus flowers after tea or agua fresca has been made with them
+• 2 cups cooked hibiscus flowers from tea or agua fresca

-• 1 jalapeño or serrano pepper whole or chopped
+• 1 jalapeño or serrano chile whole or chopped

 Instructions